Skip to main content

 tip

-As seen before, bigraphs can be constructed by an operator approach (composition and product).
-Note that the bigraph builder also supports the creation of hierarchies that can be later combined to build a larger bigraph easily.
-Example:
+As shown, bigraphs can be constructed using an operator-based approach (composition and product).
+In addition, the bigraph builder supports the creation of hierarchies, which can later be combined into larger structures with ease.

 PureBigraphBuilder<DefaultDynamicSignature>.Hierarchy h1 = pureBuilder(sig).hierarchy("A");